In physics, power is a very important concept for the students.

 The reactive power is the resultant power in the case of an AC circuit when the current is out of phase with that of voltage.
 This is mainly observed when the current is 90 degrees out of phase with the voltage.

 This reactive power is bi-directional.
-That is, it flows from the emerging source towards the load and the load towards the emergence source.
+That is, it flows from the emerging source towards the load and the load towards the emergency source.

 Reactive power is a form of power, but the unit of this power is not expressed in watts.
 It is mainly expressed in ‘var’ in AC power systems.

-The reactive power is expressed as ‘Q’.
-The formula of the reactive power is Q= V I sin ø.
-Here ‘ø’ is the phase angle between current and voltage, which is normally 90 degrees.
+The reactive power is expressed as ‘Q.’ The formula of the reactive power is Q= V I sin ø.
+Here ‘ø’ is the phase angle between current and voltage, normally 90 degrees.

 Main Differences Between Active and Reactive Power

-- Active power is the power that travels from the source of emergence towards the load in contrast to that the reactive power is the power that travels from the emergence source towards the load and the returns back towards the source.
+- Active power is the power that travels from the source of emergence toward the load.
+In contrast to that, reactive power is the power that travels from the emergence source towards the load and then returns back towards the source.
 It is the power that travels from the emergence source towards the load and returns back towards the source.

 - Active power is unidirectional that is travels in one direction.
 On the other hand, the reactive power is bidirectional that is travels in both directions.